dasch-swiss/dsp-api/docs/01-introduction/example-project.md

 representing people.
 The `dcterms` ontology represents [Dublin Core](http://dublincore.org/) metadata.

-Then we define prefixes for Knora ontologies:
+Then we define prefixes for DSP ontologies:

 ```
 @prefix knora-base: <http://www.knora.org/ontology/knora-base#> .
 @prefix salsah-gui: <http://www.knora.org/ontology/salsah-gui#> .
 ```

-The `knora-base` ontology contains Knora's core abstractions, and is described in knora-base.
-The `salsah-gui` ontology includes properties that Knora projects must use to enable SALSAH, Knora's generic virtual research environment.
+The `knora-base` ontology contains DSP-API's core abstractions, and is described in knora-base.
+The `salsah-gui` ontology includes properties that DSP projects must use to enable SALSAH, DSP-API's generic virtual research environment.

 For convenience, we can use the empty prefix to refer to the